 Where they are suitable they are a wonderful changeable tree, with bark colours varying from cream to orange with white, sweet smelling flowers.

 They have been planted as city trees too.
-I have noticed them in Oxford Square Sydney, still very young small trees but nevertheless looking beautiful and flowering well, but I do wonder about their long term prospects given their propensity to drop limbs.
+We have noticed them in Oxford Square Sydney, still very young small trees but nevertheless looking beautiful and flowering well, but we do wonder about their long term prospects given their propensity to drop limbs.

 The leaves are pinkish when new weathering to dark green, typically gum shaped 6-16 cm long and 2-3 cm wide.
 They are carried opposite to each other along the stem.